 In most cases, you still owe the taxes to the IRS even if your employer or payroll department was the one who messed up by not withholding enough taxes during the year.
 The one exception is if your employer either intentionally or accidentally misclassified you as an independent contractor when you are an employee.

 In this case, your employer should be liable for your unpaid payroll taxes.
 (Schedule a free call to see how we can help).

 If I Owe the IRS Taxes Because My Employer Messed Up, How Do I Settle My Tax Debt if I Can’t Pay the Full Amount?

-There are several ways to settle tax debt with the IRS if you cannot pay taxes you owe.
+There are several ways to settle tax debt with the Fresh Start Program if you cannot pay taxes you owe the IRS.
 For example, you can submit an Offer in Compromise to the IRS.
 If the IRS accepts your OIC, your offer settles the entire tax debt for an amount less than what you originally owed.

 Other current tax relief options include setting up an IRS installment agreement (IRS Payment Plan) to make smaller monthly payments over time or requesting Currently Not Collectible status to temporarily delay IRS collections due to financial hardship.

 We can help with all kinds of payroll tax issues.
 Call us today at (866) 568-4593 to learn more about payroll tax relief services and costs.

 Or start here to take our free online evaluation.

 Join our Newsletter

 Enter your email address to join our free newsletter.
 Get all the latest news and updates.